 Are you a parent of a teen who is dating?
-Here are 20 cute Valentine’s Day date ideas for teenage couples.
+20 cute Valentine’s Day date ideas for teenage couples in high school.

 But before I offer these up, a few words on how best to choose from them.